Khnum: Temple at Esna

 Within the temple, Khnum is occasionally depicted with the head of a crocodile.
-His primary consorts are Nebt-uu and Menhit, while Heka is recognized as his eldest son and successor.
+His primary consorts are Nebtuwi and Menhit, while Heka is recognized as his eldest son and successor.
 Khnum is sometimes referred to as the "father of the fathers" and Neith as the "mother of the mothers".
 They later become the parents of Ra, who is also referred to as Khnum-Re.

 The completion of hieroglyphic embellishments in Egyptian temples culminated with the Temple of Esna.
 Esna-A, built in the Ptolemaic era, later gained modern renown as the first ancient Egyptian structure to formally record a connection between the zodiac and the two decan lists.

 Presently, much of the site lies in ruins, as many blocks had been repurposed to build a canal.
 The remnants of the temple lie largely obscured beneath modern residential areas.

 Portrayal in Art and Literature

 Khnum is commonly depicted seated beside a potter's wheel, with a formed entity standing upon it, symbolizing his act of creation.
 Khnum is often portrayed alongside the frog-headed fertility goddess Heqet, who can be seen assisting him at the pottery wheel, as seen in the wall relief of the mammisi of Nectanebo II.
 Khnum and Heqet can also be found together molding the god Ihy at the Dendera Temple.

 Statues of Khnum, Satis, and Anuket, along with Isis and Horus, adorned the Temple of Beit el-Wali of Ramesses II.
-In Karnak's Great Hypostyle Wall, Khnum stands beside Pharaoh Ramses II and Horus, employing a net to ensnare water fowl.
+In Karnak's Great Hypostyle Wall, Khnum stands beside Pharaoh Ramesses II and Horus, employing a net to ensnare water fowl.
 This is also similarly depicted on the inner north wall of the Temple at Esna with Khnum alongside the Roman emperor Commodus.

 Throughout ancient texts, Khnum is depicted as a creator.
 In the Pyramid Texts of the later Old Kingdom, he crafts ferryboats and a ladder ascending to heaven.
 The Fifth Dynasty portrays him specifically as the creator of the vessels used by the sun god Ra, known as the solar barque.
 In the Middle Kingdom, Khnum is credited as the creator of humans in spell 214 of the Coffin Texts.
 Khnum is mentioned as an inactive god during a famine in the Ipuwer Papyrus of the 12th dynasty, where it is said he "does not fashion because of the state of the land."
 In the Papyrus d'Obriney of Seti II of the New Kingdom, or Tale of Two Brothers, Khnum is responsible for creating Bata's wife.
 Khnum's role extends to the Book of the Dead, as part of the formula spell to prevent the heart of the deceased from opposing them in the Necropolis.